Mughal artillery: Heavy artillery

-Other heavy artillery included mortars and mines deployed by sappers against fortress walls.
+Other heavy artillery used by the Mughals were Wökhul (mortars).
+The largest recorded Mughal mortar was designed by Shirazi, which when used during the Siege of Chittorgarh were capable firing a cannonball as heavy as 3,000 lbs.
+Mines were also deployed by sappers against fortress walls.
 Although these weapons had noticeable successes, such as the victory at the Siege of Chittorgarh in 1567, their preparation and deployment came at the cost of substantial Mughal losses.
+Another recorded usage of mortars also occurred in 1659 during the conflict between Aurangzeb against his brother, Shah Shuja.